aalykiot/tachyon/README.md

 ```

 ### success:[task]
-Following the pattern from the `start` event, the runtime will also emit a specific `success` for task.
+Following the pattern from the `start` event, the runtime will also emit a specific `success` event for task.

 ```ts
 tachyon.on("success:fetch-api", (task: Task, result: any) => {